BenoitZugmeyer/Wisdom/README.rst

 Wisdom
 ======

-Wisdom tiny is a JavaScript library intended to simplify DOM construction.
-It's goal is to be used in projects who does not use templates to format HTML.
+Wisdom is a tiny JavaScript library intended to simplify DOM construction.
+Its goal is to be used in projects who does not use templates to format HTML.

  * Really small (≈ 1.1KB minified + gziped)